WalletConnect-Labs/walletconnect-v2-client/draft-schemas.md

 ```

 Session Transport

-if waku
-    - use provided pubKey to generate symKey
-    - publish to derived topic
+if bridge - use provided pubKey to generate symKey - publish to derived topic
-if websocket
-    - use provided bridgeUrl to connect
-    - use provided pubKey to generate symKey
-    - publish to derived topic
+if websocket - use provided bridgeUrl to connect - use provided pubKey to generate symKey - publish to derived topic
-if webrtc
-    - use provided offer to establish connection
+if webrtc - use provided offer to establish connection
-else
-    - use waku connection type by default
+else - use bridge connection type by default